-Rocky Linux 8.4, codenamed Green Obsidian, is finally here!
-It was released on June 21, 2021, barely two months after the release of Rocky Linux 8.3 RC1 (Release Candidate 1) which is a beta version of the latest release.
+Rocky Linux 8.5, codenamed Green Obsidian, is finally here!
+It was released on November 12, 2021, barely six months after the release of Rocky Linux 8.4 which is a fourth stable version of the latest release.

 - Red Hat Enterprise Linux 8.4

 Download Rocky Linux 8.5

 If you want a fresh installation, proceed and Download Rocky Linux 8.5 which is available in minimal, DVD, and Boot ISO images.

 Amazingly, Rocky Linux 8.5 is also available on Amazon Web Services (AWS Marketplace) and Google Cloud Platform.
 Additionally, you can find Rocky Linux in container images from the Docker Hub and Quay.io.